insightsengineering/JointSurvivalModels.jl/paper/paper.md

          λ   1393.6532   286.6294   15.9133     0.0059  |      1450
          γ      0.0103     0.0012    0.0001     0.0005  |         0.01
 ```
 Notice that the link coefficient $\gamma$ was sampled around the true value with a narrow variance.
 In general the survival parameters are well represented by the posterior samples.
-The mixed effects model parameters as well indicated by the $\hat r$ value which is close to one, with potential exception of $\mu_d$.
+The mixed effects model parameters as well indicated by the $\hat r$ value which is close to one, with the potential exception of $\mu_d$.

 Additionally, `JointModels.jl` implements the generation of random samples of a joint distribution which enables `Turing.jl` [@Turing.jl] to sample a joint distribution.
 This allows to create posterior predictive checks or simulations, which are a major step in a Bayesian workflow when validating a model [@BayesianWorkflow].